shuque/resolve/README.md

 the root DNS servers, and successively prepends additional labels as it follows referrals and descends zones.

-Here's an example run with qname minimization (-m) and the trace (-t) option, to resolve the amazon.com website:
+Here's an example run with qname minimization (-m) and the verbose (-v) option, to resolve the amazon.com website:

 ```
-$ ./resolve.py -tm www.amazon.com
+$ ./resolve.py -vm www.amazon.com
 >> Query: com.
 A IN at zone .
 >>        [Got Referral to zone: com.]
 >> Query: amazon.com.
 A IN at zone com.